How to Cook Perfect Rice on the Stove

 How to Make Rice

-When the water has returned to a boil, stir in the rice.
+2. When the water has returned to a boil, stir in the rice.
 Let the water return to a light simmer.
-Stir again, cover the pot and turn the heat down to low.
+Stir again, cover the pot, and turn the heat down to low.
 Keep the rice simmering slightly, and keep the pot covered (you may have to peek after a few minutes to make sure the heat is at the correct temperature, but then let it cook, covered).
 Start checking to see if the rice is tender and all of the liquid is absorbed at about 17 minutes.
-It may take up to 25, especially if you are making a larger quantity of rice.
+It may take up to 25 minutes, especially if you are making a larger quantity of rice.

-When the rice is cooked, turn off the heat and let it sit for another couple of minutes to finish absorbing any liquid.
-Take off the lid, fluff the rice with a fork and let it sit for another 2 minutes or so, so that some of the excess moisture in the rice dries off.
+1. When the rice is cooked, turn off the heat and let it sit for another couple of minutes to finish absorbing any liquid.
+Take off the lid, fluff the rice with a fork, and let it sit for another 2 minutes or so, so that some of the excess moisture in the rice dries off.

-Fluffing white rice with a fork
+Fluffing freshly cooked white rice in a small pot with a fork.

 How Long to Cook White Rice